Formative Peer Review

 Rather than orienting peer review toward evaluation and gatekeeping, our formative engagement approach asks all interlocutors to enter into dialogue with one another as colleagues committed to enriching the quality of the submission under consideration.
 Peer reviewers are asked to bring their best selves to the process and to respond to the work as they would to that of a friend whose success they seek to foster.

-Composers were invited to submit content that speaks in a register that attends equally to the following style criteria: relevance, accessibility, intellectual coherence, and scholarly engagement.
+Composers are invited to submit content that speaks in a register that attends to the following style criteria: relevance, accessibility, intellectual coherence, and scholarly engagement.
 As the review process unfolds, we ask peer reviewers to consider these four criteria, even as they offer other considered advice about how to improve the submission under consideration.
 The PPJ defines the style criteria as follows:

 Submissions have relevance when they are timely and responsive to an issue of public concern.